microsoft/VideoX/README.md

 ## Quick Start

-Please download the visual features from [onedrive](https://uofr-my.sharepoint.com/:f:/g/personal/szhang83_ur_rochester_edu/Et2UAFYHntBFtOydywVgoYIBFacOq13qjKHF6rZvQ2bldg?e=QFvqbG) and save it to the `data/` folder.
+Please download the visual features from [google drive](https://drive.google.com/open?id=12Na79RmvQyy7cclUDwQdYHcjpuvWD42a) and save it to the `data/` folder.

 #### Training
 Use the following commands for training: